vayu-network/vayu-whitepaper/04-core-contributors/00-core-contributors.md

 Our team is structured to cover every critical aspect of building a successful DePIN project:

 *   **Hardware Engineering:** The design, prototyping, and manufacturing of the Flux indoor air quality monitor.
-*   **Software & Web3 Development:** The creation of the Vayu mobile app, the peaq network integration, smart contracts, and the backend data infrastructure.
+*   **Software & Web3 Development:** The creation of the Vayu mobile app, blockchain integration, smart contracts, and the backend data infrastructure.
 *   **Data Science:** The development of the data validation and anomaly detection engines that ensure the quality and integrity of our network's data.
 *   **Business Development & Partnerships:** The strategy and execution for monetizing the network's data and forging key partnerships to grow the ecosystem.
 *   **Community & Marketing:** The growth and management of our global community of data providers and supporters.